achen5671/unitylab3667/LabInstructions.md

 ## Final
 Lab game submission
 This is the link to submit your lab game.

 Your final game should have:
-layered background (background  /foreground) at least one image a player-controlled sprite an balloon sprite with automatic movement the ability for the player to shoot pins at the enemy collision detection of pins, using tags so that a player does not pop himself with his own bullets sound effect on collisions displayed score for player increasing size of balloon and impact on score at least one distractor at least three levels in increasing order of difficulty.
+* layered background (background  /foreground) [CHECK]
+* at least one image [CHECK]
+* a player-controlled sprite [CHECK]
+* an balloon sprite with automatic movement [CHECK]
+* the ability for the player to shoot pins at the enemy [CHECK]
+* collision detection of pins, using tags so that a player does not pop himself with his own bullets [CHECK]
+* sound effect on collisions [CHECK]
+* displayed score for player [CHECK]
+* increasing size of balloon and impact on score [CHECK]
+* at least one distractor [CHECK]
+* at least three levels in increasing order of difficulty.
 Document the difficulty of each level in the directions.
+[CHECK]
-Fleeing algorithm implemented as one of the levels (balloon escapes player) scene transitions: Every time that your player pops the balloon, the game should transition to the next level.
-Every time the balloon gets too big and disappears, the current level should be restarted. directions (include the basics of each level) settings, including a volume setting with a slider menu pause/resume and link back to menu some other UI (dropdown, toggle, input) a data item that persist from scene to scene a second data item that persists high scores (at least 5, presented in order) animation #1 animation #2
+* Fleeing algorithm implemented as one of the levels  (balloon escapes player) [CHECK]
+* scene transitions: Every time that your player pops the balloon, the game should transition to the next level.
+Every time the balloon gets too big and disappears, the current level should be restarted.
+[CHECK]
+* directions (include the basics of each level) [CHECK]
+* settings, including a volume setting with a slider [CHECK]
+* menu [CHECK]
+* pause/resume and link back to menu [CHECK]
+* some other UI (dropdown, toggle, input) [CHECK]
+* a data item that persist from scene to scene [CHECK]
+* a second data item that persists [CHECK]
+* high scores (at least 5, presented in order) [CHECK]
+* animation #1 [CHECK]
+* animation #2 [CHECK]
-Extra credit: difficulty selection by player (with documentation about difficulty)
+* Extra credit: difficulty selection by player (with documentation about difficulty)

 Please make sure that your game has links back to the menu on each scene, for easy navigation.